PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 2.17
+---
+- show warning when the offical UI in web.pak is newer than the currently selected alternative UI
+- added /whois userscript to show alias nicknames

 Version 2.16
 ---
 - improved detection of Quake Live directory when it's installed outside the standard steam folder.